-Over time, organisational structures will evolve.
+Over time, organizational structures will evolve.
 Because of this, another essential capability for adaptable solutions is to be able to flex and adapt to support change.
-For example, a spend management system may need to operate within multiple business units, within an acquired company that uses a different ERP system, an organisation that is scaling, and/or supports finance or procurement teams of varying maturity levels, and so on.
-An agile, flexible solution will handle all of these changes with ease, helping organisations not only operate their businesses globally but evolve with them too.
+For example, a spend management system may need to operate within multiple business units, within an acquired company that uses a different ERP system, an organization that is scaling, and/or supports finance or procurement teams of varying maturity levels, and so on.
+An agile, flexible solution will handle all of these changes with ease, helping organizations not only operate their businesses globally but evolve with them too.

 Gain and sustain success

-A spend management solution built specifically for complex organisations living in change must be ready for any situation.
-It must support organisations of any size and grow as quickly as needed to address global challenges.
-It must allow Procurement and Finance to build an enhanced spend culture that prioritises end-to-end visibility and control — all while providing the flexibility to meet location-specific requirements and blend in with multiple enterprise systems.
+A spend management solution built specifically for complex organizations living in change must be ready for any situation.
+It must support organizations of any size and grow as quickly as needed to address global challenges.
+It must allow Procurement and Finance to build an enhanced spend culture that prioritizes end-to-end visibility and control — all while providing the flexibility to meet location-specific requirements and blend in with multiple enterprise systems.